- Enterprise Mobility

 These companies then, won’t indulge in end-to-end encryption, as that would mean even if they do intercept, they would get the message in a scrambled state (encrypted), and so never be able to decipher it.

-It could hurt their marketing campaign, it could have them look for options other than checking the personal messages of people, but the special algorithm to induce an end-to-end encryption would ensure a better security of their application.
+It could hurt their marketing campaign, and it could have them look for options other than checking the personal messages of people, but the special algorithm to induce end-to-end encryption would ensure better security of their application.

 But, understatement or not, it is the truth of today; and for an app to do well without creating a catastrophe, it is a necessity as well.

 Director at Metizsoft Solutions, Chetan Sheladiya today stands at the top of a leading Mobile Application Development company, which further specializes in Online Business Marketing, Social Media Marketing, and Web Development, amongst other areas.
 A tech-lover at heart, Chetan has had more than a decade's worth of experience, dealing with hundreds of projects, and creating a bunch of unique IT solutions along the way.
 His other interest lies in sharing his ideas and opinions with people as passionate about technology, as he is.
 You can find his thoughts expressed on LinkedIn, Twitter, and Facebook.